misaelvf2/misael-zettelkasten/LC 46 - Permutations.md

 ## Problem: Given an array of $n$ distinct integers, return all possible permutations of the array

-A permutation is a reordering of elements.
+A [[Permutations|permutation]] is a reordering of elements.
 Suppose we have a list of integers $[1, 2, 3]$.
 The following are all the permutations of this list:

 - $[1, 2, 3]$
 - $[1, 3, 2]$